-We encourage you to leave a comment on our blog posts.
+We encourage you to leave a comment on our blog posts or social media pages.
 We enjoy interacting with you.
 Anyone can comment.
 In fact, your comments can be the basis for a new blog post, so do make sure you let our bloggers know that they stimulated you enough to respond

-In return we only ask that you are respectful with what you write.
-In order to maintain the integrity of our blog any comments may be moderated.
+In return, we only ask that you be respectful with what you write.
+In order to maintain the integrity of our blog/account, any comments may be moderated.

 To ensure that comments enhance and not detract from the blog.
 We’ve created a formal comment policy.

-All comments are passed through spam filtering technology; We currently use Akismet and may also use other plugins.
+All comments on our website are passed through spam filtering technology; We currently use Akismet and may also use other plugins.
 Far from perfect, this occasionally blocks legitimate messages – known as false positives.
-If your comment doesn’t appear within 36 hours and it does not break these polices, it may have been incorrectly flagged as spam – contact us to enquire.
+If your comment doesn’t appear within 36 hours and it does not break these policies, it may have been incorrectly flagged as spam – contact us to ask.

 Comments are post-moderated.
-Unless automatically flagged as spa comment should be published immediately.
+Unless automatically flagged as spam comments should be published immediately.
 We try to review comments regularly but do not guarantee to do so.
 We are volunteers with days jobs so it may take us a while.
-Please do not resubmit your comment if it does not appear right away or it takes us time to respond.
+Please do not resubmit your comment if it does not appear right away or it we take us time to respond.

 If you feel a published comment breaks our comment policy please contact us.

 This website and our social media has a family audience.
 Visual impairment and disability generally can be an emotive subject.
 People have a wide range of deeply personal, strong sensibilities and opinions about it.
 Fair comment and debate is welcome, but question the content, not the author.
 The following will be removed by Aniridia Network